-- Increase workforce awareness of operational authority and resources to enable efficient enterprise-wide emergency responses and recovery. - Promote community awareness of available services and resources offered by Public Works for emergency management, climate resiliency, and related municipal services. - Develop and strengthen strategic relationships and collaborative opportunities to support situational awareness, regional preparedness, response efficiency, and recovery efforts. - Support preparation for emerging social, environmental, health, and technology issues, including the overlap of issues as they present new trends and challenges in emergency management. - Develop internal processes to address equity issues related to each phase of emergency management and community engagement.
+- Increase workforce awareness of operational authority and resources to enable efficient enterprise-wide emergency responses and recovery. - Promote community awareness of available services and resources offered by Public Works for emergency management, resiliency, and related municipal services. - Develop and strengthen strategic relationships and collaborative opportunities to support situational awareness, regional preparedness, response efficiency, and recovery efforts. - Support preparation for emerging social, environmental, health, and technology issues, including the overlap of issues as they present new trends and challenges in emergency management.